 39.1 A maximum of three (3) employees covered by this Agreement and appointed by the OCEA shall be granted reasonable release time for attending meet and confer sessions at the bargaining table.
 Release time shall not be compensated for any hours that exceed the employee's regularly scheduled hours of work.

 39.2 The OCEA shall provide the Director of Human Resources, or designee, with the names of employees requiring meet and confer release time in advance of the meet and confer session.
-The release time shall be granted provided that the needs of the District permits the time away from assigned work.
+The release time shall be granted provided that the needs of OC San permits the time away from assigned work.

-ARTICLE 40. - USE OF DISTRICT FACILITIES
+ARTICLE 40. - USE OF OC SAN FACILITIES

-40.1 District facilities may be used by the OCEA with prior notice to the Director of Human Resources, or designee, for the purpose of holding meetings, to the extent that such use does not interfere with normal District operations.
+40.1 OC San facilities may be used by the OCEA with prior notice to the Director of Human Resources, or designee, for the purpose of holding meetings, to the extent that such use does not interfere with normal OC San operations.
 The OCEA agrees to pay for the cost of any additional custodial or security services.

 ARTICLE 41. - SCOPE OF BARGAINING

-41.1 The District and the OCEA acknowledge that during the negotiations, which resulted in this Agreement, each party had the unlimited right and opportunity to make demands and proposals with respect to all proper subjects within the scope of representation.
-Therefore, the District and the OCEA, for the term of this Agreement, except as otherwise provided herein, each voluntarily and unqualifiedly waive the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter contained in this Agreement.
+41.1 OC San and the OCEA acknowledge that during the negotiations, which resulted in this Agreement, each party had the unlimited right and opportunity to make demands and proposals with respect to all proper subjects within the scope of representation.
+Therefore, the OC San and the OCEA, for the term of this Agreement, except as otherwise provided herein, each voluntarily and unqualifiedly waive the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter contained in this Agreement.

 ARTICLE 42. - IMPASSE PROCEDURES

-42.1 If either the District or OCEA declares that an impasse exists in the meet and confer process, the party so declaring may initiate the impasse procedure by providing the other party with a written request for an impasse meeting, together with a statement of its position on all issues.
+42.1 If either OC San or OCEA declares that an impasse exists in the meet and confer process, the party so declaring may initiate the impasse procedure by providing the other party with a written request for an impasse meeting, together with a statement of its position on all issues.
 An impasse meeting shall be scheduled and held between the parties within fourteen (14) calendar days or as soon as practicable to:

 42.2 Review the position of the parties in a final effort to reach agreement on a memorandum of understanding, and if the impasse is not resolved, to discuss the immediate utilization of impasse procedures outlined herein.